-Operating Budget and Capital Investment Plan adopted: November 7, 2023
+Operating Budget and Capital Investment Plan adopted: November 7, 2023 Port of Seattle NWSA

 In June 2023, Inbound Logistics magazine named The Northwest Seaport Alliance in its annual list of "Green 75" supply chain partners.
 This is the seventh consecutive year that the NWSA has been recognized for its environmental programs and commitment to sustainability.